In reviewPrivate betaOwner: Desmond

 1. What exactly is this?

-- Longer answer: The pitch is not "another AI feature" or "just another survey tool."
-The wedge is that QA and QC are built across the workflow instead of being handled as separate cleanup, separate oversight, or a weak afterthought once the report is already done.
-In practice, that means junior researchers can deliver work to a safer, more senior standard, and senior researchers can deliver more work more quickly without sacrificing quality.
-Because the research stays within the platform, it can also expand over time into a system of record for insight knowledge.
+• Longer answer: The pitch is not "another AI feature" or "just another survey tool."
+The wedge is that quality and trust are built across the workflow instead of being handled as separate cleanup, separate oversight, or a weak afterthought once the report is already done.
+In practice, that means junior researchers can deliver work to a safer, more senior standard, senior researchers can deliver more work more quickly without sacrificing quality, and the research has a better chance of travelling beyond the debrief.
+Because the research stays connected inside the platform, it can also expand over time into a system of record for insight knowledge.

-- Proof hook: Before / during / after confidence story, Trust Centre, connected evidence layer.
+• Proof hook: design-collect-connect-share lifecycle, Trust Centre, connected evidence layer.

 2. What is genuinely differentiated here?